Taiwo Awoniyi: Nottingham Forest

 On 25 June 2022, Awoniyi completed a move to newly promoted Premier League side Nottingham Forest on a five-year deal.
 The transfer fee paid was a club record for Forest, reportedly £17 million.
 On 14 August 2022, he scored his first Premier League goal in a 1–0 win against West Ham United.
-On 22 October 2022, he scored the winning goal against Liverpool in the Premier League match at home.
+On 22 October 2022, he scored the winning goal in a 1–0 home victory against former club Liverpool.
+Towards the end of the season he scored six goals in four games, including the winner in a 1–0 home win over Arsenal on 20 May 2023 that preserved the club's Premier League status.

+On 18 August 2023, Awoniyi became the first Forest player to score in six consecutive Premier League matches since Stan Collymore in March–April 1995.

+On 11 May 2025, Awoniyi suffered a serious abdominal injury during a game against Leicester City.
+Two days later, on 13 May 2025, the club announced that Awoniyi had been placed in an induced coma and was recovering in the ICU following urgent surgery.
+On 15 May he was announced to be out of the coma and in recovery.

 International career

 Awoniyi represented Nigeria at the 2013 FIFA U-17 World Cup and went on to win the tournament, scoring four goals during the competition.
 He also represented Nigeria at the 2015 FIFA U-20 World Cup in New Zealand after winning the 2015 African U-20 Championship in Senegal.

-On 12 April 2015, he scored a brace on his debut for the Nigeria U-23 team in a match against Zambia, as his team went on to qualify for the 2015 All African Games.
+On 12 April 2015, Awoniyi scored a brace on his debut for the Nigeria under-23 team in a match against Zambia, as his team went on to qualify for the 2015 All African Games.

-He was selected by Nigeria for their 35-man provisional squad for the 2016 Summer Olympics.
+Awoniyi was selected by Nigeria for their 35-man provisional squad for the 2016 Summer Olympics.

-He was selected by Gernot Rohr in late 2021 to represent Nigeria at the 2022 FIFA World Cup qualifiers, making his debut in their 1–0 loss to the Central African Republic.
-Awoniyi was selected to represent Nigeria at the AFCON 2021 where he led the line for Nigeria throughout the tournament.
-His only goal during the tournament came in the 3-1 group stage win against Sudan.
+Awoniyi was selected by Gernot Rohr in late 2021 to represent Nigeria during the side's 2022 FIFA World Cup qualifiers, making his senior debut in their 1–0 loss to the Central African Republic.
+Awoniyi was then selected to represent Nigeria at the 2021 Africa Cup of Nations, where he led the line for his country throughout the tournament.
+His only goal during the tournament came in a 3–1 group stage win against Sudan.